laboon/ebook/text/41_advanced_unit_testing.md

 Think of all the complicated tests that would be needed for this one method!
 Even then, you're not focusing on the actual image transformations.
 Many of your tests would just be focused on ensuring that the right method was called!

 One could argue that this isn't a well-designed piece of code and should be refactored, ideally with the private methods put into, say, an `ImageTransformer` class, where the methods would be public and could easily be unit tested.
 I wouldn't disagree.
 However, the fact of the matter is that in the real world, there is often code like this lying around, and the tester is not always in a position to tell management that the company needs to spend a few months burning off technical debt instead of adding new features.
 If your goal is to test the software, and test it well, you'll probably have to test the occasional private method.
-For specific information on how to do this in Java, please see the supplemental chapter Using Reflection to Test Private Methods in Java at the end of this book.
+For specific information on how to do this in Java, please see the supplemental chapter on Using Reflection to Test Private Methods in Java at the end of this book.

 ## Unit Test Structure